hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 garden-house, Belur.
 Swamiji with all his disciples had been meditating, and at the close of the meditation came out and sat in one of the rooms.
-As it was raining hard and a cold wind was blowing, he shut the door and began to sing to the accompaniment of Tânpurâ.
+As it was raining hard and a cold wind was blowing, he shut the door and began to sing to the accompaniment of Tānpurā.
 The singing being over, a long conversation on music followed.
 Swami Shivananda asked him, "What is Western music like?"